dzapps/blogger/README.md

 # blogger
 My modified blogger theme

-Here is summary of the general workflow of creating a website and how to optimize it *continuously*.
+Here is summary of the general workflow of creating a website and how to optimize it continuously.
 By Reiser Wang under [Creative Commons licensing](https://creativecommons.org/licenses/by-sa/3.0/tw/deed.en)

 ---
 ## What To Do When Creating a Site